rsundqvist/time-split/docs/guide/flex.rst

 ===========
 .. currentmodule:: time_split

-Data :attr:`~types.Flex` allows bounds inferred from and `available` data argument to stretch **outward** slightly, toward the likely "real" limits of the data.
+Data :attr:`~types.ExpandLimits` allows bounds inferred from and `available` data argument to stretch **outward** slightly, toward the likely "real" limits of the data.

 .. hint::

     See :func:`.support.expand_limits` for examples and manual experimentation.

-.. list-table:: Flex options.
+.. list-table:: ExpandLimits options.
    :header-rows: 1
    :widths: 20 80